saxenalab-neuro/muSim/README.md

     `source ~/.bashrc`

-8. Create a conda environment with the name of your choosing, then activate that environment and install mujoco-py as such:

-    `pip install -U 'mujoco-py<2.2,>=2.1'`

-9. Reboot your system to ensure changes are made
+8. Reboot your system to ensure changes are made

-10. To create a conda environment with dependencies installed automatically use:
+9. To create a conda environment with dependencies installed automatically use:

     `conda env create --name nuSim --file=nuSim_env.yml`

-11. Activate the conda environment using:
+10. Activate the conda environment using:

     `conda activate nuSim`